 - Subscription: periodic payment model that automatically renews at the end of the payment period

-While most companies can manage license models easily, these often come with their own problems, like:
+While most organizations can manage license models easily, they often come with their own problems, including:

 - Inability to obtain security updates or customer support for operating systems or software after provider-supplied end-of-service data